Action in the Face of Uncertainty: 500 Emerging Leaders and Two Years Since the Fall of Kabul

 Through the Artist Protection Fund, 8 Afghan artists have been awarded with host institutions secured in Canada, Germany, the Netherlands, Sweden, and the U.S.

-And nearly one year ago, in collaboration with The Afghan Future Fund, Schmidt Futures, Education Above All, the Yalda Hakim Foundation, and the Qatar Fund For Development,we launched the Qatar Scholarship for Afghans Project (QSAP), a scholarship program supporting displaced Afghan students to study in the U.S.
+And nearly one year ago, in collaboration with The Afghan Future Fund, Education Above All, the Yalda Hakim Foundation, and the Qatar Fund For Development,we launched the Qatar Scholarship for Afghans Project (QSAP), a scholarship program supporting displaced Afghan students to study in the U.S.

 Through QSAP we have placed 250 students at 40 U.S. colleges and universities, with approximately 91 new students to be enrolled in the coming months.
 These 91 new students join 93 who are continuing their U.S. academic programs.
 Six students from the program have already graduated, including a number that were selected for prestigious graduate program funding, including the Fulbright Student Program and a Schwarzman Scholar.